 This is the last part of our stroll.
-We are always walking 7 m above the street level, sometimes we even go through the buildings!
+We are always walking along an elevated garden 7 m above the street level.
+Sometimes we even go through the buildings!

 I like to describe this part as a hanging garden with some water bodies, different kind of flowers and plants and some shady spots to take a break.
 This part is also cool because you can see Paris from another point of view, we are very close to the city’s roofs!

 When you’ve finished enjoying the gardens, go down to the street level and wander along the Viaduc des Arts.
 This is the ancient Viaduct de Bastille, built to support the railway line Paris – Bastille – Vincennes.
-At the beginning of the 80’s the City Council decided to restore this place and dedicated it to Arts & Crafts.
-And that’s what you see today: ateliers, workshops, cafes and galleries have taken up residence in the vaulted arches below the garden.
-When you have seen this part it’s time to go to Bastille Square and surrounding streets for a more than deserved drink.
+At the beginning of the 80’s the City Council decided to restore this place and dedicate it to Arts & Crafts.
+And that’s what you see today: ateliers, workshops, cute cafes and galleries have taken up residence in the vaulted arches below the garden.
+When you have seen this part, it’s time to go to Bastille Square and the streets around for a more than deserved drink.

 Did you like this walk?
 Are there similar walks in your city?

 Disclaimer: this post includes affiliate links, meaning we get a small commission if you make a purchase through our links.
 It costs you nothing more (in fact, if anything, you’ll get a nice discount) but helps us to go on creating incredible Paris content for you.
 We trust all products promoted here and would never recommend a product that isn’t of value.